ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

  5. make sure you have turned on "Need depth texture" in URP setting asset
  5. Done!
 Now this Quad GameObject will always look at the camera and will fade out smoothly when the lens flare was "blocked" by opaque/alpha test renderers.

-My lens flare texture don't have alpha channel, and setting texture's alpha = From Gray Scale is still not looking correct...What should I do?
+My lens flare texture doesn't have alpha channel, and setting my texture's import setting's alpha = "From Gray Scale" is still not looking correct...What should I do?
 -----------------------
 try turn OFF "_UsePreMultiplyAlpha" in material's setting, now shader will only consider rgb in your lens flare texture, and add it directly to screen.

-I stick my lens flare onto a light source object, now the lens flare is flickering, what should I do?
+I stick my lens flare onto a light source renderer, now this lens flare is flickering randomly, what should I do?
 -----------------------
-drag "_DepthOcclusionTestZBias" to a negative number (e.g. -0.1), which makes the DepthOcclusionTest easier to pass
+drag "_DepthOcclusionTestZBias" to a negative number (e.g. -0.1), which makes the DepthOcclusionTest easier to pass, hence more stable.

 Can I use it for particle system?
 -----------------------